-- (b) Includes total U.S. government-sponsored enterprise ("U.S. GSEs") obligations of \$27.9 billion, which was predominantly mortgage-related.
+- (b) Includes total U.S. government-sponsored enterprise ("U.S. GSE") obligations of \$33.7 billion, which was predominantly mortgage-related.
 U.S. GSEs are quasi-governmental, privately held entities established by Congress to improve the flow of credit to specific sectors of the economy and provide certain essential services to the public.
 U.S. GSEs include Federal National Mortgage Association ("Fannie Mae") and Federal Home Loan Mortgage Corporation ("Freddie Mac"), but do not include Government National Mortgage Association ("Ginnie Mae"), which is directly owned by the U.S. Department of Housing and Urban Development.
-U.S. GSE obligations are not explicitly guaranteed as to the timely payment of principal and interest by the full faith and credit of the U.S. government. - (c) Includes \$7 million of residential first-lien mortgages and \$59 million of commercial first-lien mortgages. - (d) Balances reflect the reduction of financial instruments owned (long positions) by the amount of financials instruments sold, not yet purchased (short positions) when the long and short positions have identical CUSIPs. - (e) Equity derivative receivables and payables in level 3 primarily relate to positions with affiliates. - (f) As permitted under U.S. GAAP, the Company has elected to net derivative receivables and derivative payables and the related cash collateral received and paid when a legally enforceable master netting agreement exists.
+U.S. GSE obligations are not explicitly guaranteed as to the timely payment of principal and interest by the full faith and credit of the U.S. government. - (c) Represents residential first-lien mortgages. - (d) Balances reflect the reduction of financial instruments owned (long positions) by the amount of identical financial instruments sold, not yet purchased (short positions). - (e) Equity derivative receivables and payables in level 3 primarily relate to positions with affiliates. - (f) As permitted under U.S. GAAP, the Company has elected to net derivative receivables and derivative payables and the related cash collateral received and paid when a legally enforceable master netting agreement exists.
 For purposes of the table above, the Company does not reduce derivative receivables and derivative payables balances for this netting adjustment, either within or across the levels of the fair value hierarchy, as such netting is not relevant to a presentation based on the transparency of inputs to the valuation of an asset or liability.
 The level 3 balances would be reduced if netting were applied, including the netting benefit associated with cash collateral.
-See Note 5 for further information. - (g) Represents private equity investments.
+See Note 5 for further information. - (g) Represents private equity direct investments priced off of market comparables.